 It happens without warning.
 A minute ago you were fine.
 Now there’s blood everywhere.
 Do you need stitches?
 Should you clean the cut yourself and hope for the best?
 Should you go to a Houston urgent care clinic or a hospital emergency room?

-Unless your cut is clearly superficial, visit our Prime urgent care clinic in Pearland or the nearest ER within 6-12 hours of your injury.
-If the cut is serious, going without medical care can result in infection, scarring, permanent injury or even death.
+Unless your cut is clearly superficial, visit our Prime urgent care clinic in Pearland, Missouri City, and Sugar Land or the nearest ER within 6-12 hours of your injury.
+If the cut is serious, going without medical care can result in infection, scarring, permanent injury, or even death.

 Cuts That Need Emergency Room Care

 Some cuts are serious enough to require hospital care.
 If you have one of these cuts, head for the ER stat:

 - Cut that exposes muscles, veins, subcutaneous fat or bone

 - Cut that still bleeds profusely after ten minutes of direct pressure

 - Cut that contains an embedded object